 The White River Watershed starts to become segmented about one mile from its confluence with the Deschutes River by a series of falls with the upper most falls, White River Falls at river mile (RM) 2.0.
 White River Falls stands at about 180 feet and is impassable to all upstream migrating fish.
+The falls is off National Forest System lands; about 25 miles downstream from the project area.
 Below this point, Middle Columbia River (MCR) Evolutionary Significant Unit (ESU) summer steelhead trout Oncorhynchus mykiss, MCR spring chinook salmon O. tshawytscha, and bull trout Salvelinus confluentus have access.
 Above the falls, only native resident interior redband trout O. mykiss gairdneri, sculpin Cottus spp., non-native resident rainbow trout O. mykiss iridius (hatchery stocks), and brook trout S. fontinalis are present.

-There are approximately 9.4 miles of stream channels within the planning area.
-Approximately 5.6 miles of these streams are fish bearing streams/waterways, of which about 2.0 miles are located in the Frog Creek irrigation ditch.
+There are about 9.4 miles of stream channels in the planning area.
+Of these, 2.7 miles are classified as perennial, and 6.7 are intermittent.
+About 5.6 miles of these streams are fish bearing,